andreig/andreig.github.io/README.md

 **Chief Therapy Officer**
 May 2020 - Present

-> - Help create or redefine road-maps across the company with product & business counterparts.
+> - Help create and refine road-maps across the company with product & business counterparts.
 > - Foster a culture of documentation and knowledge sharing across the organization.
 > - Managed the pandemic response in the work environment, seamless shifting the departments
 > from in-office to fully remote.